 Ryder climbed 6 percent to $41.56.
 The truck-leasing company’s efforts to lower costs will help earnings, Alexander Brand, an analyst with SunTrust Robinson Humphrey, said in a note, raising the stock’s rating to buy from neutral.

 Sprint Nextel Corp.
-(S) decreased 2.1 percent to $5.09.
+(S:US) decreased 2.1 percent to $5.09.
 The third-largest U.S. wireless carrier is in the early stages of evaluating whether it should make a counter offer for MetroPCS Communications Inc. to top Deutsche Telekom AG’s bid to combine it with T-Mobile USA, said three people familiar with the offer.

 To contact the reporters on this story: Lu Wang in New York at email@example.com; Nikolaj Gammeltoft in New York at firstname.lastname@example.org